-The Program for the International Assessment of Adult Competencies (PIAAC) is a cyclical, large-scale study of adult skills and life experience focusing on education and employment that was developed and organized by the Organization for Economic Cooperation and Development (OECD).
-PIAAC broadly defines literacy as "understanding, evaluating, using and engaging with written text to participate in society, to achieve one's goals and to develop one's knowledge and potential."
+The Program for the International Assessment of Adult Competencies (PIAAC) is a cyclical, large-scale study that was developed under the auspices of the Organization for Economic Cooperation and Development (OECD).
+Adults were surveyed in 24 participating countries in 2012 and 9 additional countries in 2014.
+PIAAC broadly defines literacy as "understanding, evaluating, using, and engaging with written text to participate in society, to achieve one's goals, and to develop one's knowledge and potential."
 PIAAC results are reported as scale scores on a 0–500 scale.
 PIAAC reports five proficiency levels for literacy: Below level 1, Level 1, Level 2, Level 3, and Level 4/5.

 Average scores on the PIAAC literacy scale for adults age 16 to 65 ranged from 250 in Italy to 296 in Japan.
-The U.S. average score was 270.
-Compared with the U.S. average score, average scores in 12 countries were higher, in 5 countries they were lower, and in 5 countries they were not significantly different.
+The U.S. average score was 272, which was not significantly different from the PIAAC international average score.
+Compared with the U.S. average score, average scores in 7 countries were higher, in 6 countries they were lower, and in 8 countries they were not significantly different.

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2013).
-Literacy, Numeracy, and Problem Solving in Technology-Rich Environments Among U.S. Adults: Results from the Program for the International Assessment of Adult Competencies 2012 (NCES 2014–008).
+(2016).
+Program for the International Assessment of Adult Competencies (PIAAC) 2012/2014 Results.

 Related Tables and Figures: (Listed by Release Date)